KNOWING WHAT TO EXPECT

 The importance of the restoration of their relationship with you is a major factor.
 A variety of factors will affect them as they formulate a compatible posture for dealing with this.
 Three kinds of decisions will be described:

-Most parents continue to love their child in a way that allows them to say “I love you,” to accept the reality of the child’s sexual orientation and to be supportive.
+Most parents continue to love their child in a way that allows them to say “I love you,” to accept the reality of the child’s sexual orientation or gender and to be supportive.
 In fact, now that the relationship between parents and child is on a level of mutual honesty and trust, most parents say their relationship is better than it ever was.
 All parties begin to feel better about what has happened.

 Although they may have had some glimpses prior to this time, supportive parents are increasingly aware of your needs.
 They become concerned about the problems that you have to face.
 Although we’d had some glimpses prior to this time, my wife and I became more aware of our son’s needs and what he’d been through.
 In fact, we were amazed that he had handled all the tensions and problems as well as he did for all those years.